Baxter Dury: 2017: Prince of Tears

+2018–2022: B.E.D and The Night Chancers

+On 10 September 2018, Dury announced B.E.D, a collaboration with French producer Étienne de Crécy and Delilah Holliday of Skinny Girl Diet with the lead single "White Coats".
+The album was released on the following 26 October.
+Produced primarily de Crécy, the album was recorded in his Paris studio.

 In March 2019 Dury appeared on the Fat White Family single "Tastes Good with the Money", also appearing in the video.
 Dury performed live with the band at Glastonbury Festival during their televised set on The Park Stage in June 2019.

-On 19th November 2019 Dury announced his sixth studio album The Night Chancers alongside the video and single "Slumlord".
+On 19 November 2019 Dury announced his sixth studio album The Night Chancers alongside the video and single "Slumlord".
 The Night Chancers was co-produced by Dury and long-time collaborator Craig Silvey, and was recorded at Hoxa Studios West Hampstead in May 2019.
 On 2nd March 2020, second single "I'm Not Your Dog" was released alongside a video directed by Tom Haines and produced by Agile Films.
-The Night Chancers was released on 20th March 2020 to critical acclaim, including in The Guardian, The Quietus, Record Collector, and The Line of Best Fit.
+The Night Chancers was released on 20 March 2020 to critical acclaim, including in The Guardian, The Quietus, Record Collector, and The Line of Best Fit.

 In August 2021 Dury combined with producer Fred Again for the single "Baxter (These Are My Friends)".
 The same month, his memoir, Chaise Longue, described as "a candid portrayal of teenage life from the heart of rock 'n' roll Bohemia", was published by Little, Brown.
 Chaise Longue was an Uncut Book of the Year 2021, and featured in the Evening Standard's Best Non-fiction 2021 list, as well as The Times's Books of the Year 2021, and Rough Trade Shops No. 2 Book of the Year, 2021, and was favourably reviewed in the Guardian and the Times.

-Dury released the single ‘D.O.A’ on 10th October 2021, and announced the compilation Mr. Maserati (The Best of Baxter Dury 2001 – 2021), which was released on 3rd December 2021.
+Dury released the single "D.O.A." on 10 October 2021 and announced the best-of compilation Mr Maserati 2001–2021, which was originally scheduled to be released on 3 December 2021.
+However, in late November, Dury announced via social media that due to vinyl shortages, the compilation was delayed to 11 February 2022, then it was later delayed again to 10 June 2022.

-On 2nd December 2022 Dury performed as part of a Concert Celebrating Sir Peter Blake’s 90th Year at the Royal Albert Hall in London, alongside Madness, The Who, Noel Gallagher, Paul Weller, and Chrissie Hynde.
+On 2 December 2022, Dury performed as part of a Concert Celebrating Sir Peter Blake's 90th Year at the Royal Albert Hall in London, alongside Madness, The Who, Noel Gallagher, Paul Weller, and Chrissie Hynde.